elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

 I wanted to make sure FreeBSD was capable of handling Multicast traffic.
 Another person was wondering the same thing.
 From the FreeBSD forum: <a href="http://forums.freebsd.org/showthread.php?t=13270" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.freebsd.org/showthread.php?t=13270']);">UPnP Setup- ifconfig allmulti Crashes Network</a>:

 > As you can see, the MULTICAST flag is set, but not the ALLMULTI flag.
-That&#8217;s because ALLMULTI is the linux equivalent of MULTICAST.
+That's because ALLMULTI is the linux equivalent of MULTICAST.

 So if you have the MULTICAST flag set on the interface you should be all set.
 I checked out my interface and it indeed had the flag set: